Quansight/Quansight-website/apps/labs/posts/numpy-python-api-cleanup.md

 run CI stages with both stable and nightly NumPy releases.
 It is required that we continue to support several NumPy releases back, given the latest version of SciPy.

-A backward incompatible change required us to, e.g. branch on the dependency version:
+A backward incompatible change required us to, e.g., branch on the dependency version:

 ```python
 AxisError: Type[Exception]